tbitu/tartunlp-mcp/README.md

 ### CI/CD

-Docker images are automatically built and published to GitHub Container Registry on every push to the `docker-mcp` branch.
+Docker images are automatically built and published to GitHub Container Registry on every push to the `main` branch.
 The workflow:

 1. Builds multi-platform images (linux/amd64, linux/arm64)
 2. Tags images with branch name, commit SHA, and `latest`